Do you feel like you spend more than you should? Here’s How To Stop Spending Money On Things You Don’t Need.

-My friend jessi, has some fantastic resources on how to create a budget that works for you so that you can account for every dollar spent, and maximize your savings.
+My friend Jessi has some fantastic resources on how to create a budget that works for you so that you can account for every dollar spent and maximize your savings.

-While I many not be the budgeting pro Jessi is, I 100% agree that having a budget is key to getting your finances on track for the long haul, and transferring only the money I’m allowed to spend into my checking account every month is key to financial success for me.
+While I may not be the budgeting pro Jessi is, I 100% agree that having a budget is key to getting your finances on track for the long haul, and transferring only the money I’m allowed to spend into my checking account every month is key to financial success for me.

 Cut Off Access To Savings

-Our emergency funds, savings funds, tax funds (we’re self employed)… in short, every dollar that isn’t slotted to be spent this month stay in savings accounts that aren’t so easy to access.
+Our emergency funds, savings funds, tax funds (we’re self-employed)… in short, every dollar that isn’t slotted to be spent this month stay in savings accounts that aren’t so easy to access.

-This keeps us from doing stupid things like saying “well, sure, it’s retirement savings, but this vacation (or pair of new boots) sure sounds nice!”
+This keeps us from doing stupid things like saying, “well, sure, it’s retirement savings, but this vacation (or pair of new boots) sure sounds nice!”